mejiaej/courses/README.md

 ### Start project

-First you need to position yourself on the `courses-fee` directory.
+First you need to position yourself on the `courses-fe` directory.
 Remember the project was createde using `Node 20(v20.19.0)`

 ```bash
 # This will initiate the database with the schema